Overview

 const result = await uploadBytes(fileRef, file)

-- The upload is a non-conditional upsert which overrides any existing file.
+- The upload is a non-conditional upsert which overrides existing files.

-- It makes the file immediately downloadable with the SDK read functions.
+- It makes the file immediately downloadable through the SDK read functions.

 - On success, we receive an UploadResult, which wraps the bucket file's metadata and the file reference.